How to #BEaPAL in Arlington this Halloween

 Happy PAL-oween from your friendly neighborhood Arlington PAL (Predictable, Alert, Lawful) Ambassadors!

-Drive and bike SLOWLY
+Drive or Bike SLOWLY

 Kids can be unpredictable humans, especially when they’re surrounded by the excitement of tricks and treats.
 There will be many more people of all ages walking around on Halloween than your typical weekday evening, so be sure to take extra care.
 Worst thing that can happen is that you’re delayed by an adorable parade of minions and goblins crossing the street.
 If you’re on your bike, make sure to let people walking and trick or treating know you’re around by calling your passes, ringing a bell or wishing them a Happy Halloween!

-For bicyclists, Arlington County requires that bicycles ridden at night have one white light at the front of their bike and a red reflector at the rear.
+Arlington County requires that bicycles ridden at night have one white light at the front of their bike and a red reflector at the rear.
 A blinking red rear light and bonus reflective goodies, like vests or small stickers, can be even more helpful.

 If walkers wait for the crosswalk signal, bikers stop at the stop sign or light and drivers always yield to pedestrians, then we can all get to the most important part of the night: Getting home safely to devour all of the candy!